Colorado Fall Photography Workshop

 1. Day 1 — Monday, September 28, 2026

-7:00 PM · Welcome & introduction: Join us in the hotel breakfast area for an overview of the workshop, meet fellow photographers, and discuss the plan for the days ahead.
+7:00 PM · Welcome & introduction: Join us in the hotel breakfast area for an overview of the workshop, meet fellow photographers.

 2. Days 2–5 — Tuesday–Friday, September 29–October 2, 2026